Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using up-to-date AMIs to launch your Amazon EC2 instances brings major benefits to your AWS application stack, maintaining your EC2 deployments secure and reliable.
 You can go even further and automate your old AMI update process with AWS Systems Manager or open-source tools like Packer and Netflix Aminator.

 Note: The default value set for the maximum AMI age is 180 days.
-However, you can change the default threshold for this rule using the Trend Micro Cloud One™ – Conformity console and set your own value for the AMI age based on your needs.
+However, you can change the default threshold for this rule using the Trend Cloud One™ – Conformity console and set your own value for the AMI age based on your needs.

 Audit